-Now type hr = 1.\ h; (do not forget the semicolon, we don't want to see the result!), then dr = matdet(hr).
+Now type hr = 1. h; (do not forget the semicolon, we don't want to see the result!), then dr = matdet(hr).
 You notice two things.
 First the computation, is much faster than in the rational case.
-(If your computer is too fast for you to notice, try again with h = mathilbert(40), or some larger value.)
-The reason for this is that PARI is handling real numbers with 28 digits of accuracy, while in the rational case it is handling integers having up to 226 decimal digits.
+(If your computer is too fast for you to notice, try again with h = mathilbert(40), or even some larger value.)
+The reason for this is that PARI is handling real numbers with 38 digits of accuracy, while in the rational case it is handling integers having up to 226 decimal digits.

 The second, more important, fact is that the result is terribly wrong.
-If you compare with 1.\d computed earlier, which is the correct answer, you will see that only 2 decimals agree!
+If you compare with 1.d computed earlier, which is the correct answer, you will see that few decimals agree!
 (None agree if you replaced 20 by 40 as suggested above.)
 This catastrophic instability is as already mentioned one of the characteristics of Hilbert matrices.
 In fact, the situation is worse than that.
-Type norm12(1/h - 1/hr) (the function norm12 gives the square of the $L^2$ norm, i.e. the sum of the squares of the coefficients).
-The result is larger than $10^{50}$ , showing that some coefficients of 1/hr are wrong by as much as $10^{24}$ (the largest error is in fact equal to $4.244 \cdot 10^{24}$ for the coefficient of row 15 and column 15, which is a 28 digit integer).
-To obtain the correct result after rounding for the inverse, we have to use a default precision of 56 digits (try it).
+Type norml2(1/h - 1/hr) (the function norml2 gives the square of the L^2 norm, i.e. the sum of the squares of the coefficients).
+The result is larger than 10^{32} , showing that some coefficients of 1/hr are wrong by as much as 10^{16} .
+To obtain the correct result after rounding for the inverse, we have to use a default precision of 57 digits (try it).

 Although vectors and matrices can be entered manually, by typing explicitly their elements, very often the elements satisfy a simple law and one uses a different syntax.
-For example, assume that you want a vector whose i-th coordinate is equal to $i^2$ .
+For example, assume that you want a vector whose i-th coordinate is equal to i^2 .
 No problem, type for example vector(10,i, i^2) if you want a vector of length 10.
 Similarly, if you type you will get the Hilbert matrix of order 5, hence the mathilbert function is in fact redundant.
 The i and j represent dummy variables which are used to number the rows and columns respectively (in the case of a vector only one is present of course).
 You must not forget, in addition to the dimensions of the vector or matrix, to indicate explicitly the names of these variables.
 You may omit the variables and the final expression to get zero entries, as in matrix(10,20).

+'''

-$$matrix(5,5, i,j, 1 / (i+j-1))$$
+matrix(5,5, i,j, 1 / (i+j-1))

+'''

 Warning.
 The letter I is reserved for the complex number equal to the square root of -1.
 Hence it is forbidden to use it as a variable.
 Try typing vector(10,I, I^2), the error message that you get clearly indicates that gp does not consider I as a variable.
-There are two other reserved variable names: Pi and Euler.
+There are other reserved variable names: Pi, Euler, Catalan and oo.
 All function names are forbidden as well.
-On the other hand there is nothing special about i, pi or euler.
+On the other hand there is nothing special about i, pi, euler or catalan.

-When creating vectors or matrices, it is often useful to use boolean operators and the if() statement.
+When creating vectors or matrices, it is often useful to use Boolean operators and the if() statement.
 Indeed, an if expression has a value, which is of course equal to the evaluated part of the if.
 So for example you can type to get a checkerboard matrix of 1 and 0.
 Note however that a vector or matrix must be created first before being used.
-For example, it is forbidden to write for $$(i = 1, 5, v[i] = 1/i)$$ if the vector v has not been created beforehand, for example by a v = vector(5) command.
-Another useful way to create vectors and matrices is to extract them from larger ones, using vecextract.
-For instance, if h is the $20 \times 20$ Hilbert matrix as above, is its lower right quadrant.
+For example, it is possible to write but this would fail if the vector \mathbf{v} had not been created beforehand.
+Of course, the above example is better written as